manasa-arun/python/content/en/Tips/how-do-i-check-if-list-is-empty.md

 ```
 **conclusion**

-   python list is most used data stuctures in any development so in this process `checking the list is empty or not` is the best and time saving technique to do any development in python.
+   Python list is most used data stuctures in any development so in this process `checking the list is empty or not` is the best and time saving technique to do any development in Python.